-- A platform for automation – Service Registry exposes an events feed, which includes all of the events that have happened during the lifecycle of your account (e.g. a service comes online, a configuration value gets updated, etc.)
+- A platform for automation – Service registry exposes an events feed, which includes all of the events that have happened during the lifecycle of your account (such as, a service comes online, a configuration value gets updated, and so on).

-- Configuration storage – This allows users to store arbitrary configuration values in our system and get notified via the events feed when a value gets updated or deleted.
+- Configuration storage – This enables users to store arbitrary configuration values in our system and get notified via the events feed when a value gets updated or deleted.

 Rackspace will be present at Cloud Expo in Santa Clara this week!
 If you’re a Rackspace customer we would love for you to stop by our booth and talk to us about how your company uses the Open Cloud.
 We also have several Rackers speaking during the conference:

 Today’s launch of Rackspace Cloud Networks, marks the fourth product release by Rackspace that is powered by an OpenStack project.
 When Rackspace founded OpenStack with NASA two years ago the vision was for a community of extremely talented engineers, architects, developers and industry professionals all coming together to build amazing technology.
 This year alone, Rackspace has launched the following products all powered by OpenStack: